Skip to content

 While KSM makes use of the 1889 Atlanta Stove Works building, about a mile north, the Ponce City Market's sprawling gourmet food hall makes use of a 1926-built Sears & Roebuck building, topped with several floors featuring retail shops, offices, and even a sort of carnival fun zone on the roof.

-Opened the same year as Krog, Ponce City Market also celebrates local food enterprises, with its jaw-dropping line-up of business set up in a variety of configurations.
+Opened the same year as Krog, Ponce City Market also celebrates local food enterprises, with its jaw-dropping line-up of businesses set up in a variety of configurations.
 You can grab a seat at the counter and a cup of coffee from Spiller Park in one of the centre zone stalls, or duck into one or more of many sit-down restaurants around the perimeter to enjoy anything from Iranian cuisine to fresh seafood, or pizza, burgers, or ramen.

 One section of the main floor food hall is dedicated to desserts, which is where you'll find King of Pops, a well-established Atlanta all-natural popsicle maker's stall.
 Choose from their house-made creamy or fruity pops, or try their soft serve treats or pop-tails, as in popsicle cocktails.